huashengwang1989/photobook/README.md

 Xxx Teacher: Teacher A, Teacher B

-Activity Timestamp: 2023-10-31 15:20
+Activity Timestamp: 2023-10-28 15:20
 Publish Timestamp: 2023-10-31 19:54

 ```

 For "Meta" part, it now consists of the three parts:

 - Teacher: program will check the presence of "teacher:".
-If have multiples, split them with "," or newline.
+If have multiples, split them with ",".

-- Activity Timestamp and Publish Timestamp: they are to display as is.
+- Activity Timestamp and Publish Timestamp: timestamps are to display as is.
 If don't have the information, just omit the lines.

+**Qoqolo Case**: Qoqolo system does not register activity timestamp.
+You may still manually deduce them if the image filenames contain the information, depending on teachers' device and software used in fact; if not the case, you may have to remove the "Activity Timestamp" line.
+Note that teacher may only upload photos a few days later after the event.

 #### IDE

 It is suggested to use VSCode.
 You may install related plugins for `prettier` and `tailwindCSS` etc.

-### Current Status
+### Current Status & Notes

-This is a personal project, so there are a lot of hard-coded, and practices based on personal habit.
+This is a personal project, so there are a lot of hard-coded parts as well as practices based on personal habit.
 It is not meant for any generic solution -- at least not yet.

-It is currently developed on Mac for Photo Album with pages 20x20cm.
+It is currently developed on Mac for Photobook with pages 20x20cm (8" x 8").
 Despite that it is configurable at config files, other cases are not tried and tested.
+If you are making a lager squarish book, you may simply increase the DPI in the config files; however if your photobook is not square, please make sure that it is checked for each page's layout.
+I cannot guarantee that it will not overflow.

+#### Calendar

+You may take additional caution on calendars.
+Please check that the content does not overflow and exceed the border / bleeding marks (you may enable bleed marks at config files).
+A non-square horizontal book may cause it to overflow; too-long texts in the cell (depending on what you put for the labels in `configs.pageConfig.calendar.specialDays`).

+#### Fonts

+Font is setup at `tailwind.config.ts` in root folder.
+If you change font, do check the export results.

+Image generation is done via converting to canvas with existing library, and ligature for some fonts may not work properly at this part.
+This may make it less aesthetically appealing, and even overflows as letter spacing may be affected.